analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 If you change or edit a line (**AD Internet Orders**), it will update the line Last Change Date/Time/User in AD Internet Orders, **but NOT** the Last Change Date fields in the **AD Internet Campaigns** mapping, **unless** you are adding/deleting a line because only a line addition/removal would change the data on the campaign as well.

-If something changes in the campaign header record then it will update the **AD Internet Campaigns** Last Change Date/Time/User **AND** the Last Change Date fields in the **AD Internet Orders** mapping.
+If something changes in the campaign header record then it will update the **AD Internet Campaigns** Last Change Date/Time/User **and usually NOT** the Last Change Date fields in the **AD Internet Orders** mapping.
+There are some fields that when updated, will update both the Campaign and the Order last changed dates, these include:

+- Salesreps
+- Billing Changes
+- Pricing Changes

 Here is a list of items being tracked for changes: